mtov/engsoftmoderna/en/chapter2.md

 interchangeably.
 However, there are also subtle differences between them.
 In our context, a process is a set of steps, events, and tasks used to construct software.
-Every organization employs a process to develop its systems, which can be  agile, Waterfall, or even a "chaotic" one.
+Every organization employs a process to develop its systems, which can be Agile, Waterfall, or even a "chaotic" one.
 However, a process always exists.
-On the other hand, a method specifies a particular development process (the term originates from Greek, meaning "the means to achieve a goal").
+On the other hand, a method specifies a particular process (the term originates from Greek, meaning "the means to achieve a goal").
 Therefore, XP, Scrum, and Kanban are agile methods or, put another way, they define practices, activities, events,